Disappointed Venezuelans lose patience with Guaido as Maduro hangs on

 Support for Guaido remains high but it has dipped slightly from 61.2% in February to 56.7% in May, according to a June 10 report from Venezuelan pollster Datanalisis.
 Just 10.1% of Venezuelans approved of Maduro in May, the lowest level for a president since 1999, according to the survey.

-Meanwhile, a survey from pollster DatinCorp showed the proportion of Venezuelans who recognised Guaido as the legitimate president had fallen from 49% in February to 36% in June.
+Meanwhile, a survey from pollster DatinCorp showed the proportion of Venezuelans who recognized Guaido as the legitimate president had fallen from 49% in February to 36% in June.

 Raul Gallegos, associate director with consultancy Control Risks, said their base case scenario was for Maduro to still be in power by the end of the year and for the opposition to lose steam.
 It did not appear that Guaido had a “Plan B” to dislodge Maduro, Gallegos said.